beringresearch/ivis/docs/scanpy_singlecell.rst

         cache=True)                                # write a cache file for faster subsequent reading

-We can now carry out basic filtering and handling of mitochondiral
+We can now carry out basic filtering and handling of mitochondrial
 genes:

 .. code:: python